frankbritz/Getting-and-Cleaning-Data-Project-Coursera/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in tidy.txt.
+This material simplifies the resultant data field in the tidy.txt.

 # Identifiers

-* subject - The ID of the test subject
+* subject - ID of the test subject
-* activity - The type of activity performed when the corresponding measurements were taken
+* activity - type of activity performed when the corresponding measurements were taken

 # Measurements